isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-motor-vehicles-granted-duty-exemption-and-boats-granted-gst-relief.md

       is not entitled to purchase a new duty-free vehicle until after 6 years;
-      and <br> - Must not be disposed to a person not entitled to duty exemption, otherwise excise duty will be applicable. <br><br> **Off-Road Racing Cars and Motorcycles** <Br> - Must not be registered for use on public roads; <br>  Must be registered as off-road racing cars or motorcycles by the LTA; and <br> - Must not be disposed for use other than racing without approval from Singapore Customs. <br><br> While excise duty
+      and <br> - Must not be disposed to a person not entitled to duty exemption, otherwise excise duty will be applicable. <br><br> **Off-Road Racing Cars and Motorcycles** <br> - Must not be registered for use on public roads; <br>  Must be registered as off-road racing cars or motorcycles by the LTA; and <br> - Must not be disposed for use other than racing without approval from Singapore Customs. <br><br> While excise duty